irontitan/paradox/README.md

   const personRepository = new PersonRepository(connection)
   const johnDoe = Person.create('johndoe@doe.com', 'jdoe')
-  await personRepository.save(johnDoe) // Will create a new event in the class const allJanes = await personRepository.search({ name: 'jane' }, 1, 10) // Will return an object implementing the [IPaginatedQueryResult](#ipaginatedqueryresult) interface
+  await personRepository.save(johnDoe) // Will create a new event in the class const allJanes = await personRepository.search({ name: 'jane' }, 1, 10) // Will return an object implementing the IPaginatedQueryResultinterface

   // If you like, there's a possibility to update multiple classes at the same time johnDoe.changeEmail({ newEmail: 'johndoe@company.com' }, 'jdoe')